-Spectrum's officers and directors beneficially own approximately 63% of its common stock as of August 31, 2005 (assuming no exercise of outstanding stock options or common stock purchase warrants not exercisable within 60 days from the date hereof).
+Spectrum's officers and directors beneficially own approximately 63% of its common stock as of November 4, 2005 (assuming the exercise of outstanding stock options or common stock purchase warrants exercisable within 60 days following November 4, 2005).
 Accordingly, Spectrum's officers and directors are in a position to influence the election of its directors and otherwise control its business affairs and actions.